 We are committed to a client centred approach to supporting individuals as they move from homelessness to a sustainable independent life as part of the community.

-We start by working with each individual to create a Continuous Development Programme (CDP) tailored to their own unique needs and provide access to the following proven support services;
+We start by working with each individual to create a Personal development plan tailored to their own unique needs and provide access to the following proven support services;

-- Accommodation in a community house for up to a year (veterans) 2 years (non-veterans)-
+- Accommodation in a shared house for up to 2 years

-- Meetings focused on the CPD and overcoming barriers to independent living.
+- Meetings focused on the Personal Development Plan and overcoming barriers to independent living.

-- Education and employment services via our ‘Stepping Stones project’ to encourage educational or vocational progression.
+- Education and employment support to encourage educational or vocational progression.

-- Participation in clubs and activities within the wider BHL community to overcome social isolation.
+- Participation in clubs and activities within the wider Amicus community to overcome social isolation.

 - Volunteering placements within organisations/charities to develop new skills and mix with the wider community.

-- Re-settlement grant and support to increase the success of sustainable living.
+- Re-settlement support to increase the success of sustainable living.